AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/22_conclusion.md

 I hope that you found it useful and if that is the case I suggest you to follow my new [website](https://www.inspiredwebdev.com/) and my [Medium](https://medium.com/@labby92) where I will write articles about Web Development.

 Thank you very much for your time and your support.

+A special thanks to all the users on Github that made pull requests and opened issues to help fix mistakes and improve the quality of the book.